-If you have suffered injuries in a Texas crane accident that you believe was caused by someone else’s negligence, consult with a Dallas injury attorney as soon as is possible after the accident.
+If you have suffered injuries in a Dallas crane accident that you believe was caused by someone else’s negligence, consult with a Dallas injury attorney as soon as is possible after the accident.
 They can verify that you have a valid personal injury or workers’ compensation claim.

 What parties are responsible for my losses and injuries after a crane accident?

 Dallas construction sites typically involve complex interactions with contractors, sub-contractors, material and equipment suppliers, project managers, and property owners.
 A construction accident attorney will investigate the responsibilities of all of these parties.
 This will allow the legal team to determine which of them bore responsibility for the safety of the crane and its operations.
 The company that owns and supplies the crane, for example, will generally be responsible for its maintenance and any necessary repairs.
 At the same time, the contractor or sub-contractor will bear greater responsibility for safe operations.

 In all cases, the facts and circumstances of the accident will establish which party is responsible for an injured party’s damages.
 A crane accident lawyer will have a better opportunity to collect the necessary evidence immediately after an accident happens, rather than weeks or months after.

 What happens if an injured party dies as a result of crane accident injuries?

 In Texas, the parents, spouse, children, or other close family members of a deceased victim will have the right to sue the negligent parties for wrongful death.
 Even if this lawsuit is filed, the estate of the deceased accident victim may still have a right to sue for personal injuries incurred before their death.
 The victim’s estate and their family might then recover damages to compensate for: